 Here we came out onto a road which we followed uphill.

 This is why I get really frustrated by the many for-tourists articles that promote releasing lanterns at Shifen.
 Any time you walk in this area you come across the carcasses of sky-lanterns littering the scenery.
 This one had wishes scrawled in Korean along the side.
 I wonder if people would still want to release them if they saw where they ended up.
-(For anyone interested in learning more about why sky lanterns aren’t a harmless tourist activity, I would suggest this article from Taiwan Scene to give a bit more detail.)

 By this point on our walk, the light was starting to be tinged with that wonderful over-saturated later afternoon warmth.
 We passed a small duck farm on the right and this is where we started to hear dogs.